 I have decided to use Spotify as my main source to present music.
-Spotify is a music streaming service which pays copyright holders for playing their music.
-Unfortunately, there are many rare music examples that I would like to present, which aren’t available in Spotify.
-I am considering how to deal with this, e.g. by making the music available in pod casts; however, it involves complicated copyright issues which I haven’t been able to resolve so far.
+Spotify is a music streaming service that pays copyright holders for playing their music.

 If you don’t have a Spotify account, clicking the player will open the Spotify website with an invitation to create an account.
 Creating an account is free.
 Buying a premium account will get you rid of adds and improve sound quality (320 kbps).

 If Spotify isn’t available in your country, I am not sure what happens.
 Please let me know, if you live in a country where Spotify isn’t available.